TheStanfordDaily/archives-scripts/cloudsearch/README.md

 - [Expression](https://docs.aws.amazon.com/cloudsearch/latest/developerguide/API_Expression.html), [more](https://docs.aws.amazon.com/cloudsearch/latest/developerguide/configuring-expressions.html) - Expressions that can be evaluated dynamically at search time, for sorting search results, or returning coupled information about search results.
 - [Analysis Scheme](https://docs.aws.amazon.com/cloudsearch/latest/developerguide/configuring-analysis-schemes.html) - allows custom text field analysis, to customize search results on text.
 Probably don't need to use this--default analysis scheme seems legit enough.
 - [Paginators](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/paginators.html) - a layer of abstraction for pagination.
 Pagination is the process of making subsequent requests from an initial request (e.g. initial request returns IDs of search results, then a subsequent request would be to get some data about the documents which the IDs correspond to).
 I think [this](https://docs.aws.amazon.com/cloudsearch/latest/developerguide/paginating-results.html) is also an example of when to use pagination.
+- [Domain Statuses & Meanings](https://docs.aws.amazon.com/cloudsearch/latest/developerguide/getting-domain-info.html) - Note: you can still upload documents while domain status is PROCESSING, NEEDS INDEXING or ACTIVE.
+- [Index Field](https://docs.aws.amazon.com/cloudsearch/latest/developerguide/configuring-index-fields.html) - index fields contain the data which can be searched/returned.
+Like the schema of the data.

 ## Resources
 - [5 min introductory video from Amazon](https://www.youtube.com/watch?v=gpG16MFnEH8)